 - Visit the Chengdu Giant Panda Breeding Centre

 When to Go to China

 China is enormous, crossing five time zones and with a topography that includes mountains, desert and tropics.
-Therefore it’s very difficult to summarise its climate succinctly or indeed to choose the best time to travel: it will always be high or low season somewhere.
-Generally speaking, the seasons of spring and autumn are idea times to visit throughout the country, with mild temperatures and without the summer crowds (although be sure to avoid travelling in May Day week when domestic travel surges).
-For events, the Harbin Ice and Snow Festival and Chinese New Year, are highlights on the Chinese calendar, and both take place in winter.
+As such, it’s very difficult to summarise its climate succinctly or indeed to choose the best time to travel: it will always be high or low season somewhere.
+Generally speaking, the seasons of spring and autumn are ideal times to visit throughout the country, with mild temperatures and fewer crowds (although be sure to avoid travelling in May Day week when domestic travel surges).
+For events, the Harbin Ice and Snow Festival and Chinese New Year are highlights on the Chinese calendar, and both take place in winter.

 Why Book Your China Holiday with Flight Centre

 Local knowledge: As part of the global Flight Centre Travel Group, we have staff who know China and have hand picked the best of the region, including hotels, day trips and tours.

 Flexibility: We offer flexible deposits, the opportunity to pay the balance of your holiday just 10 weeks before departure and fixed change and cancellation fees.

 Flight Centre concierge and 24/7 Emergency Assistance Service: When you book a holiday to China from our range of tailor-made Journeys, you’ll also enjoy access to our inclusive concierge and 24/7 Emergency Assistance services.